 Moreover, iPSC processes are difficult to conduct, and it is harder still to reproduce successful attempts.

 “There are many issues with iPSC technology, but the biggest hurdles are quality control and reproducibility.
-We don’t know what makes some cells amenable to reprogramming, but most scientists agree it can’t yet be reliably done,” notes Dr. Tobias Deuse, lead author on the new study paper that appears in the journal Nature Biotechnology.
+We don’t know what makes some cells amenable to reprogramming, but most scientists agree it can’t yet be reliably done,” notes Dr. Tobias Deuse, lead author on the new

 “Most approaches to individualized iPSC therapies have been abandoned because of this,” Dr. Deuse points out.